oracle/tribuo/docs/PackageOverview.md

   - Prediction - A class that stores the output of a Model when presented with an Example for labeling.
 It contains scores for each of the predicted labels.
 These scores may optionally be a probability distribution.
-  - VariableInfo - A class representing information about the feature, e.g. the number of times it occurred in the dataset.
+  - VariableInfo - A class representing information about the feature, e.g., the number of times it occurred in the dataset.
 - Core contains several other packages.
   - dataset - Datasets which provide a view on another dataset, either